 Boost Mobile $50 Plan Compared

 Boost’s most expensive plan competes with players that offer hefty data inclusions, but with 20GB on board it’s well equipped to take on the MVNO market.
 In this price range, 20GB standard data isn’t unseen, however!
 Boost Mobile competes with providers such as Think Mobile, which offers a massive 20GB on the Vodafone network.
 Kogan is also competitive, as is Telstra MVNO Belong Mobile.

 Are Boost Mobile’s plans worth the money?

 The trailblazing MVNO still holds its own against the younger bucks of the telco world.
-Boost offers a concise range of four prepaid plans, and they do compete well on a lot of fronts, but sometimes fall behind because other providers offer:
+Boost offers a concise range of five prepaid plans, which do compete well on a lot of fronts, but sometimes fall behind because other providers offer:

 - And a 30 day recharge instead of 28 days

-These are Boost’s main weaknesses as providers are frequently scrambling for more data inclusions to entice you to their plans.
+These are Boost Mobile’s main weaknesses as providers are frequently scrambling for more data inclusions to entice you to their plans.
 Boost’s 28 day recharge is also a letdown as this means an extra recharge in a year.
-One thing that significantly boosts Boost’s value, however, is its 1GB extra data on weekends.
+One thing that significantly boosts Boost’s value, however, is the fact it uses the full Telstra network.
 This often makes Boost stand out in a lot of categories and means Telstra quality at MVNO prices.
 This makes it harder to compare to other MVNOs that only use some of the network.
 You’ll have to weigh up if that expansive network is worth sacrificing a bit of data – or paying a bit more – for.